 |How to get there: The unofficial trailhead (Waypoint 001) is at the end of W. Tate road.
 From I-10, take exit 198 to Hwy 84 (Jimmie Kerr Boulevard) west for about 2.5 miles, turn left (south) on Pert Rd.
 Go under I-8 and take the left curve onto Tate road, then right.
 The "Unofficial" trailhead (Waypoint 001) is straight ahead a couple hundred feet where you can park on the east side of the dirt road (notice all the old picnic tables down in the wash on the right).
 You access the official Pert Rd trailhead, take a left on the dirt road just after you leave pavement.
 Follow this road for about 1/2 a mile until you reach a large formal parking area with port a-potties and signs (Waypoint 015).
 Click here for directions.
 You can also access the trail system from the Arica trailhead (though Google Maps doesn't do this correctly).
 Click here for directions and a map.|

 The Ridge Trail is one of these.
 It mostly follows the eastern side of the Casa Grande Mountains, about half way up.
-The trail is cut into the mountainside and if narrow trails with steep drop offs on one side bother you, this may not be the trail for you.
-Otherwise, you're in for a good ride.
-Unlike the lower trail, this ride is much smoother and flows better.
-It was beautiful in the early spring with the green grass on the mountainside and the saguaro keeping you company.
-If you start from the north, the ride south is mostly uphill and the ride back down is much faster (though I was a little disappointed that the trail didn't allow you to get a lot of speed on the return).
+The trail is cut into the mountainside It was beautiful in the early spring with the green grass on the mountainside and the saguaro keeping you company.
+You can do as much or as little as you want, lots of trails to loop around on.

 In 2007, the City of Casa Grande decided that creating biking and hiking trails were critical to the city of Casa Grande.
 This decision has started the development of over 10 miles of trails in the Casa Grande Mountain Park.
 This park is 1,025 acres and is described on the Casa Grande Mountain Park Project website as: